dvwl/ml-on-azure-course/modules/08-explore-clustering-designer.md

 ---
 ## Module 8: Explore Clustering with Azure Machine Learning Designer

-## Module 8: Training a Clustering Model in Azure Machine Learning

 In this exercise, you will explore the fascinating world of clustering using Azure Machine Learning.
 Specifically, you will train a clustering model to classify various penguin species based on their physical characteristics.

 ### Explore Clustering Modeling Module